 International Union of Biochemistry and Molecular Biology.
 Recommendations on biochemical & organic nomenclature, symbols & terminology etc. [Internet].
 London: University of London, Queen Mary, Department of Chemistry; 2006 [updated 2006 Jul 24; cited 2007 Feb 22].
 Available from: http://www.chem.qmul.ac.uk/iubmb/

-2) Titles of tables should be concise using a phrase and a clause.
+2) Titles of tables should be concise, using a phrase or a clause.
 The first letter of each word of the title should be capitalized.

-3) The numbers should be allocated accordingly in order in which the table was quoted in the main text.
+3) The numbers should be allocated according to the order in which the table was quoted in the main text.

-4) For acronyms, provide the full names below the corresponding table.
-Symbols should be marked with small alphabet letters in the order of its usage, such as, a
+4) Abbreviations should be spelled out below the corresponding table.
+Symbols should be marked with small alphabet letters in the order of their usage, such as, a, b, c, d, e

 with their respective descriptions in the footnote.

-5) Tables should be easy to understand while functioning independently.
+5) Tables should be easy to understand if read independently or excerpted.

-6) Unnecessary longitudinal lines should not be drawn.
-Horizontal lines should be refrained from being used as much as possible.
+6) Unnecessary vertical lines should not be drawn.
+Authors should refrain from using horizontal lines as much as possible.

 Figures and figure legends

-1) Submit the figures separately from the main text.
-The resolution power of the pictures and photographs is expected to exceed 300 dpi.
-Figures should be included with online submissions, either as JPEG, GIF, TIFF, BMP, PICT with RTF manuscripts or embedded in the PDF file.
+1) Figures should be submitted separately from the main text.
+The resolution of the pictures and photographs is expected to exceed 300 dpi.
+Figures should be included with online submissions, as JPEG, GIF, TIFF, BMP, or PICT files.

-2) If two or more figures require the same number, Arabic numerals should be followed by letters (e.g., Fig. 1A, Fig. 1B)
+2) If two or more images are presented within the same figure, Arabic numerals should be followed by letters (e.g., Fig. 1A, Fig. 1B).

 3) An author may request pictures to be printed in color, but the cost of this will be charged to the author.

-4) Assign sequential numbers (Arabic numerals) in the order referenced in the paper.
+4) Sequential numbers (Arabic numerals) should be assigned to figures in the order that they are referenced in the paper.

-5) Figures legends should be written at the end of the manuscript, should be described with complete sentences rather than incomplete phrases or a clause.
-The expansions for the abbreviations used within the figure should be placed in the legend.
+5) Figures legends should be presented at the end of the manuscript, and should be described with complete sentences rather than incomplete phrases or a clause.
+The expansions of any abbreviations used within the figure should be placed in the legend.

-6) For microphotographs, describe the dyeing method and magnification ratio.
+6) For microphotographs, describe the staining method and magnification ratio.

-7) The description of footnotes below the figure should follow the order of that of acronyms and then symbols.
-Symbols should be marked with small alphabet letters in the order of its usage, such as, a
+7) Footnotes below the figure should be placed in the order the abbreviations, followed by symbols.
+Symbols should be marked with superscripted lowercase letters in the order of their usage, such as, a, b, c, d, e

 Nonessential tables and figures may accompany articles as online-only supplemental files.
-All online-only supplementary files should be combined in one document file (whenever possible) and uploaded separately during the submission process.
+All online-only supplementary files should be combined into a single document file (whenever possible) and uploaded separately during the submission process.
 This file must be clearly labeled as “Online- Only Supplemental Material.”
-In addition, supplemental onlineonly files must be referenced in the main text of the manuscript at least once (e.g., “Supplemental Table S1”).
+In addition, supplemental online-only files must be referenced in the main text of the manuscript at least once (e.g., “Supplemental Table S1”).